joeblew999/pb-stack/.github/README.md

 ## Documentation

+You can use the Docs folder for your Project documentation for each Actor type.

+This Project uses the top level docs folder.
 See [Doc](../doc/README.md) folder for Project Info.

 ## 0. Base OS Setup

-You need golang, git, ssh and bun.
+Developers need golang, git, ssh and bun.

+Operators of course need much less.

+## Golang

-## Golang that does not effect your already installed golang.
+That does not effect your already installed golang.

 https://github.com/kevincobain2000/gobrew allows installing golang compiler versions on the fly.